Along the path, you will encounter numerous other waterfalls and cascades some with quite hilarious and tongue-twisting names.

 Regardless of your travel style in Iceland, you will always get the recommendation to dress in layers.
-The weather in Iceland changes change rapidly and often unexpectedly so you want to be prepared for anything.
-There is always a great change of strong winds, some rain and strong sunlight but then again the weather gods might bless the day and give you settled weather with mild breeze and sun.
+The weather in Iceland changes quickly so you want to be prepared for anything.
+There is always a great change of strong winds, rain and strong sunlight, all on the same day.

-Dressing smart, in three light layers or more, is the key factor in feeling comfortable throughout the hike and being able to adapt to any changes.
+Dressing smart, in three light layers or more, is the best way to feel ready for anything throughout the hike.

 3rd Layer: Now come you windproofs.
 This is where you want to think about protection from wind and rain.
 Choose a breathable fabric, preferably of good quality, giving a good ventilation but still keeping your shielded from the weather that might come at you.

 - Pair of Extra Socks